chenjunren-ihcams/itp-calculator/README.md

 ## 3. INSTRUCTIONS

-Mock patient data consist of `ITP_encoded.csv` (subjects' sex and age) and `patients.zip` (daily values of 20 hematological parameters of subjects).
+Desensitized data consist of `ITP_encoded.csv` (subjects' sex and age) and `patients.zip` (daily values of 20 hematological parameters of subjects).

-Extract `./mock-up-data/patients.zip` to the `./mock-up-data/patients/`.
+Extract `./desensitized-data/patients.zip` to the `./desensitized-data/patients/`.

-Set `root` on line 409 of `itp-calculator.R` to the absolute path of the `mock-up-data` folder under your project directory.
+Set `root` on line 409 of `itp-calculator.R` to the absolute path of the `desensitized-data` folder under your project directory.

 Run `itp-calculator.R`.